Disaster PreparednessEmergency Phone Numbers

 Ham Radio in a Disaster

-During a drill at a Report Center (Clubhouse), you have seen the ham radio operators (amateur radio operators) making radio calls on their handheld radios, passing important messages to the Incident Command center at the Community Center.
+During a drill at a Report Center (Clubhouse), you have seen the ham radio operators (amateur radio operators) making radio calls on their handheld radios, passing important messages to the Emergency Operations Center (EOC) at the Community Center.
 You thought to yourself, I wish I could be a radio operator, too.

 Well, it is not as difficult as you would first believe.
 You can get some training on radio operation, take a multiple choice exam to get your FCC license, purchase a radio (less than $200) and you are helping the disaster response of your Laguna Woods Village.